Shoshana Bean

 Shoshana E. Bean (born September 1, 1977) is an American actress, singer and songwriter.
-She has appeared in numerous musicals, performing in major Off-Broadway and Broadway theatres, including in the original production of Hairspray.
+Performing in major Off-Broadway and Broadway productions, she has received a Tony Award and a Grammy Award.

-In 2017, she won the IRNE Award for Best Actress as Fanny Brice in Funny Girl.
-In the 2020s, Bean received two nominations at the Tony Award for Best Featured Actress in a Musical for her performances in Mr. Saturday Night (2022) and in Hell's Kitchen (2024), alongside two nominations the Grammy Award for Best Musical Theater Album for the musicals' cast recording, winning it with the latter.
+Rising in fame for her debut on Broadway original cast of Hairspray (2002) and as Elphaba in Wicked (2004-2006), in 2017, she won the IRNE Award for Best Actress as Fanny Brice in Funny Girl.
+In the 2020s, Bean received three nominations at the Tony Award for Best Featured Actress in a Musical for her performances in Mr. Saturday Night (2022), in Hell's Kitchen (2024), and won the award for her performance as Lucy Emerson in The Lost Boys (2026).
+She also received two nominations for the Grammy Award for Best Musical Theater Album for the musicals' cast recordings, winning for Hell's Kitchen.

 Bean has released three albums and has appeared on many theater cast recordings.
 She won a AIM Independent Music Award for Best R&B Song with her single "Superhero".

 Early life and education

 Shoshana Bean was born in Olympia, Washington to Jeff Bean and Felice Moskowitz, a dance teacher.
-She is Jewish; her father an Ashkenazi Jew and her mother a Sephardic Jew, whose family was from Greece.
+She is Jewish; her father is an Ashkenazi Jew and her mother is a Sephardic Jew, whose family was from Greece.
 When she was 9 years old, her parents divorced and she moved to the Portland, Oregon area.

 In 1995, Bean graduated from Beaverton High School.
 In 1999, Bean received a B.F.A. in Musical Theatre from the University of Cincinnati College-Conservatory of Music (CCM).

 Career

 Theater

 Shortly after moving to New York City in 2000, Bean was cast in the 2000 Off-Broadway revival of Godspell at the York Theatre at Saint Peter's Church in Midtown Manhattan.
 In 2001, Bean performed in the national tour of Leader of the Pack.
 In 2002, Bean made her Broadway debut as an original cast member in the role of Shelley, Denizen of Baltimore, which she originated, in the Tony Award-winning production of Hairspray.
 She was also an understudy for the roles of Tracy Turnblad, Velma Von Tussle, and Prudy Pingleton.

-In 2004, Bean joined the Broadway production of the musical Wicked as a replacement standby for Elphaba Thropp, who was played by Idina Menzel.
+In 2004, Bean joined the Broadway production of the musical Wicked as a replacement standby for Elphaba, who was played by Idina Menzel.
 On January 8, 2005, a day before Menzel's scheduled end of her run as Elphaba, Menzel fell through a trap door and cracked a lower rib.
 Bean went on to perform that show.
-On January 11, 2005, Bean took over as Elphaba full-time, where she performed opposite Jennifer Laura Thompson and then Megan Hilty as Glinda Upland, until her last show on January 8, 2006.
+On January 11, 2005, Bean took over as Elphaba full-time, where she performed opposite Jennifer Laura Thompson and then Megan Hilty as Glinda, until her last show on January 8, 2006.
 On January 10, she was replaced by Eden Espinosa as Elphaba.